coffinzm/myMTGcollection/README.md

 I've uploaded populated versions of the following files to demonstrate how they work.
 You will want to delete/replace their contents before using this code for your own collection.

 *Text Files*
 + *cardid.txt*: contains a list of Multiverse IDs.
 The bot reads this file to select a random card.
+This represents my collection.
 + *posted.txt*: contains a list of cards which have already been posted.
 This prevents duplicate posts.
 + *log.txt*: a log detailing each post.
 Was used in development for debugging.